webdeck/homebridge-indigo/README.md

 Also note that any Indigo devices or actions that have Remote Display unchecked in Indigo will NOT be exposed to HomeKit, because Indigo excludes those devices from its RESTful API.

+HomeKit limits bridges to 100 devices, so if you have more than 99 Indigo devices (and action groups, if you're including them), then you will want to use includeIds or excludeIds to get your list down to under 100. homebridge-indigo will only include up to the first 99 accessories discovered.